kstep/vkrs/CONTRIBUTE.md

 - Use `rustfmt` to format code from time to time (preferable way is to run `cargo fmt`).

+Also, the project has `.editorconfig` file with basic coding style definitions readable by most IDEs and editors.
+Please look at [editorconfig.org][ec] for details and find a plugin for your editor of choice in [the download section][ec-dl].
+If you install this plugin into your IDE/editor, it will setup indentation, end-of-lines and other basic text formatting options to conform the coding conventions described above.
+It will save you from many (mis)formatting problems and help keep code clean and tidy.

 ### Environment setup

 You will need stable Rust 1.6.0 or later.
-I try to follow stable Rust channel, but try to check it on nightly channel to make sure the project is future proof.
+I follow stable Rust channel, but try to check it on nightly channel to make sure the project is future proof.